 While we continue to promote cycling as a means of transportation, we also want to help you identify our 175,000+ low vision or blind pedestrians.

 - Children under age one cannot be carried on a bicycle.

 - Children must be carried in a properly affixed child carrier.

-- Cyclists under age 13 must wear an approved helmet.
+- Cyclists 13 or younger must wear an approved helmet.

 - Children 12 or younger should ride on the sidewalk, while adults must ride on the street.

 The official newsletter of NYC DOT's Bicycle Program is NYCycles, an email newsletter providing updates on new bike lanes, bike-friendly events, and tips for new and experienced riders.

 - September 2020